adjust/corona_sdk/README.md

 ### <a id="event-buffering"></a>Event buffering

 If your app makes heavy use of event tracking, you might want to delay some HTTP requests in order to send them in one batch every minute.
-You can enable event buffering by passing the `setEventBufferingEnabled` parameter into `adjust.create` method call:
+You can enable event buffering by passing the `eventBufferingEnabled` parameter into `adjust.create` method call:

 ```lua
 local adjust = require "plugin.adjust"